saint-lascivious/unbound-config/README.md

     --backup-config         /etc/unbound/unbound.conf.d-backup
                             The backup ID naming convention is YYYYMMDDHHMM

-    -c                      Make a backup of the current Unbound configuration, config-recommended      remove the current Unbound configuration, and --config-recommended    install unbound-config base config and additional recommended config fragments
+    -c                      Make a backup of the current Unbound config directory config-recommended      /etc/unbound/unbound.conf.d
+    --config-recommended    Remove the current Unbound configuration, and install unbound-config base config and additional
+                            recommended config fragments

+                            Requires libevent-dev to be installed

     -d                      Download unbound-config Unbound binaries in a download                .tar.gz archive to /tmp
-    --download-binaries
+    --download-binaries     Takes the optional parameter --force to remove an existing binary package before downloading a new one

     -D                      Delete all Unbound configuration backups that delete                  unbound-config --backup has made